 "We're still gonna try, right?
 We're not gonna let them bully us?"
 Molly asked emphatically.

 Despite the classmates' best effort, they narrowly lost their consolation match.
-The third graders defeated the fourth graders to win their age group's tug-of-war.
+The third graders defeated the fourth graders to win the lower initiate tug-of-war.

 Later, during lunchtime, Sarah and Molly sat together.